GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step12/Tutorial.rst

    :width: 1000
    :figclass: align-center

-   Fig.5 Simulation result of Syy: PoroElastic vs. PoroPlastic
+   Simulation result of Syy: PoroElastic vs. PoroPlastic

 By using python scripts, we can extract the simulation results along any direction and provide detailed comparisons between different cases.
 Here, the pore pressure, radial displacement, radial and tangential effective stresses along the direction of minimum horizontal stress are obtained at different time steps and plotted against the corresponding ones of the poroelastic case.
-Because of fluid diffusion and coupling effect, Fig.6 shows that these solutions evolve with time for both cases.
+Because of fluid diffusion and coupling effect, following figure shows that these solutions evolve with time for both cases.
 As mentioned above, a plastic zone is developed in the vicinity of the wellbore, due to stress concentration.
 As for the far field region, these two cases become almost identical, with the rock deformation governed by poroelasticity.

-.. _problemVerificationFig2:
+.. _problemVerificationFig4:
 .. figure:: PoroDP_X.png
    :align: center
    :width: 1000
    :figclass: align-center

-   Fig.6 Comparing the PoroPlastic case with the PoroElastic case at different times
+   Comparing the PoroPlastic case with the PoroElastic case at different times